-Financial instruments which potentially subject the Corporation to concentrations of credit risk include cash and cash equivalents, short-term investments and investments-other.
+Financial instruments that potentially subject the Corporation to concentrations of credit risk include cash and cash equivalents, short-term investments and investments-other.
 At times, the Corporation's cash exceeds the current insured amounts under the Federal Deposit Insurance Corporation (FDIC).
-As of September 30, 2019, the Corporation's cash balances exceeded the current insured amount under FDIC by approximately \$4,400,484.
 The Corporation holds United States Treasury bills and corporate bonds and commercial paper issued by financially-strong corporations.
 By policy, these investments are kept within limits designed to reduce risks caused by concentration.